Skip to main content

 1 mentions Positive Neutral Negative

-• “Like a lot of SGS games, it looks cool on first impression, but then you realize it's not actually finished - glitches, imbalanced mechanics, lack of documentation, major campaign bugs, lack of scenarios, etc. It really should be in early access.”
+• “Like a lot of SGS games, it looks cool on first impression, then you realize it's not actually finished - glitches, imbalanced mechanics, lack of documentation, major campaign bugs, lack of scenarios, etc. It really should be early access.”

 Buy SGS NATO's Nightmare